umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 ### Tours

-The section is used for controlling the backoffice tours functionality
+The section is used for controlling the backoffice tours functionality.

 	<backOffice>
         <tours enable="true"></tours>
     </backOffice>

-There is only one supported attribute on the tours element:
+There is only one supported attribute on the tours element :

 **`enable`**
 By default this is set to true.
 Set it to false to turn off [backoffice tours](../../../Extending/Backoffice-Tours/index.md)

 ### Obsolete data types

-This section is used for controlling whether or not the data types marked as obsolete should be visible in the dropdown when creating new data types
+This section is used for controlling whether or not the data types marked as obsolete should be visible in the dropdown when creating new data types.

     <showDeprecatedPropertyEditors>false</showDeprecatedPropertyEditors>